 Although insurance companies frequently insure high-risk people, their coverage might have limits.
-In health insurance, for example, some pre-existing conditions might be excluded.
-Insurance companies commonly deny coverage to pregnant women and people with mental health conditions unless they have had coverage for a pre-established waiting period.
-When the Affordable Care Act takes effect in 2014, it will establish health insurance pools for entire states, creating much larger risk pools.
-It also prohibits insurance companies from denying coverage to people with pre-existing conditions.
+In health insurance, for example, some pre-existing conditions might traditionally have been excluded.
+Insurance companies commonly denied coverage to pregnant women and people with mental health conditions unless they have had coverage for a pre-established waiting period.
+When the Affordable Care Act took effect in 2014, it established a single risk pool for each state.
+It also prohibits insurance companies from denying coverage to people with pre-existing health conditions.

 Larger insurance pools typically result in lower costs, which is why employer-funded health insurance with large companies is often less expensive: The employer can provide the insurer with a large pool of participants and negotiate a lower cost.
-Car insurance is required for all people in all states, which means that risk pools are very large and include drivers with a long history of moving violations as well as drivers who have never received a ticket.
-The Affordable Care Act, which is designed to make health care accessible and more affordable, will begin offering government-sponsored health-care exchanges from which people can buy health insurance.
-These exchanges pool large groups of people together, thus reducing the cost to both the individual and the insurance company.
+Car insurance is required for drivers nationwide, which means that risk pools are very large and include drivers with a long history of moving violations as well as drivers who have never received a ticket.
+The Affordable Care Act, which is designed to make health care accessible and more affordable, began offering government-sponsored health-care exchanges from which individuals, families and small businesses could buy health insurance.
+These exchanges pool large groups of people together, thus reducing the cost to both buyers and the insurance company.

 - National Association of State Comprehensive Health Insurance Plans: What Is a Risk Pool?